rktoomey/rkt-presentations/specs2-presentation/runners/runners.md

 to reduce duplication.
 </span>

-When you want to make sure that something happens for every examples, use any combination of these traits:
+When you want to make sure that something happens for every example, use any combination of these traits:

 - ``Before``
 - ``After``